amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/expressions.md

 ((12 + 34) * 9) % 4
 ```

-There is also an unary operator that negates the value stored in [variable](/basic_syntax/variables).
+There is also a unary operator that negates the value stored in [variable](/basic_syntax/variables).

 ```ab
 let value = 12